SethCalkins/Google-Stylesheets/README.md

 ## History

 ## Credits
-TODO: Thanks to Google for providing us some user-scripts for their services!
+Thanks to Google for providing us some user-scripts for their services!
 ## License
 Code and documentation copyright 2011-2016 Google.
 Code released under the MIT license.
 Docs released under Creative Commons.
 ]]></content>